Ceda/pkg-imaginator/README.md

  * You can modify the allowed picture attributes in the `app.php` config file after you published it.
  * To get the LazyLoad json, you can call the `getImaginator()` helper function.
  * The `getImaginator()` function has one required parameter and that's the ID of the desired Imaginator.
- * As a result it will return an Imaginator install which then can return the `Lazyload Object`.
  * To get the `Lazyload Object` you have to execute the `->getLazyloadOjbect()` function which takes `string $locale` as an optional parameter.
- * Even if the `$locale` is a required parameter I would recomment supplying it to the function whenever you can.
+If you can, always send the locale parameter to the function.
  * Example: `getImaginator(16)->getLazyloadObject()`.

  ## Configuration